An often heard solution to PHP cURL errors with SSL is to turn off

 How to fix Jetpack register_http_request_failed errors

-Here is how to fix Jetpack register_http_request_failed errors: How to register and activate Jetpack with WordPress properly.
+Here is how to fix Jetpack register_http_request_failed errors and register and activate Jetpack with WordPress properly.
 One often reported error message is with activating the Jetpack plugin in WordPress.
 The error is:

 Jetpack could not contact WordPress.com: register_http_request_failed.
 This usually means something is incorrectly configured on your web host.
 SSL certificate problem: self signed certificate in certificate chain